Adena Ishii now in first place for Berkeley mayor

 Adena Ishii is now in first place for Berkeley mayor and Sophie Hahn is in second, according to the latest Berkeley election results, which came out Friday.

-No one knows for sure how many Berkeley ballots remain but nearly 60,000 Berkeley votes had been counted as of Friday afternoon.
+No one knows for sure how many Berkeley ballots remain but about 56,000 Berkeley votes had been counted as of Friday afternoon.

 If the standings hold, it would be a major upset for Hahn, who has held office in Berkeley since 2016 as the City Council member for District 5.